samarthya2301/GEHUApplication/README.md

 touch Server.java
 ```

 Add the following code snippet to the 'Server.java' file.
-Make sure to use the same IP_ADDRESS as in 'server.js' and same PORT_NUMBER as in 'constants.js' in the 'backend' folder:-
+Replace **IP_ADDRESS** with your local machine's ip address.
+Make sure to use the same **IP_ADDRESS** as in 'server.js' and same **PORT_NUMBER** as in 'constants.js' in the 'backend' folder.
+Here, 3000 is the port number that is being used.
+If you want to change, make sure you change it in 'backend/server.js' as well:-

 ```java
 package com.samarthya.gehuapplication;